Teaching Visual Skills

 Having knowledge of a range of media and techniques allows students to develop ideas in more than one way, or to translate ideas across media.
 Often after experimenting with a range of media early on in the course, a student will discover a preferred area of focus and develop work within this medium in the latter part of the course.
 The final exhibition may include works in different media or it may be focused on one medium only.

 Encourage experimentation and risk-taking, not every piece needs to have a successful outcome!
 Part of making art is making mistakes and learning from these.
 If we are too attached to the outcome being a success then there will be no risk taking and no exciting discoveries.
-The PP documents these experimental approaches, including unresolved works, with reflection and self awareness.
+The PP documents these experimental approaches, including unresolved works, with regular Reviewing, Reflecting, Refining to develop self awareness.

 The course should be planned carefully to integrate lessons and discussions that help students to develop formal and conceptual understanding.
 Generally the best way to do this is through guided looking, reflecting, and responding to art works.
 Use the Visual Journal for Journal Reflections and prompts.